 USA Today bestselling author, LS Hawker writes gritty, twisted thrillers you can't put down.
 I know.
 I read THE DROWNING GAME.
 My clammy hands gripped the paperback as I flipped through pages until the surprise ending.
 I had to catch my breath.
 When I discovered THE THROWAWAYS would be published today (Yes, it's a book...
 Continue Reading →

 You can write a book in one month.
 All it takes is an idea that excites you and a few tips I learned during Nanowrimo - National Novel Writing Month.
 Read on to find out how!
-Writing a novel seems like a huge undertaking given how many hours it takes to complete a draft.
-With...
+Writing a novel may seem like a huge undertaking given how many hours it takes to complete a draft....
 Continue Reading →

 Want to get into the habit of writing thousands of words a day?
 Are you participating in National Novel Writing Month AKA Nanowrimo?
 I've learned some tricks that might help you reach your goal.
 Four years ago, I wrote a draft of my second book in a series, hitting around two thousand words per day...
 Continue Reading →

 After persevering through the daunting task of writing their first novel, some writers (like me) have made the monumental mistake of thinking it's finished and query it too soon.
 Taking it out of the oven half-baked and presenting it to customers can be unnerving while they chew on the sticky dough.
 Most spit it out...
 Continue Reading →

 There are many kinds of old thoughts.
 The most common are negative.
 We play out scenes where we have felt loss or have been wounded long ago.
 They’re on a loop.